State Constitution Can Protect the People’s Rights Better than the U. S. Constitution

-In an example of Minnesota constitutional defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures under Minnesota law.
-But they were not federal constitutional law.
+In an example of Minnesota constitutional defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures.
+But they were not under federal constitutional law.
 Ascher v.
 Commissioner of Public Safety, 519 N.W.2d 183 (Minn.
 1994).

 Another example is State of Minnesota vs. Francisco Garcia, 683 N.W.2d 294 (2004).
-The Minnesota Supreme Court held Minnesota Statutes § 260B.130, subdivision 5 (2002), in violation of the the Minnesota Constitution‘s equal protection guarantees.
-It did so by denying jail credit to extended jurisdiction juveniles for time served in juvenile facility custody.
+The Minnesota Supreme Court held Minnesota Statutes § 260B.130, subdivision 5 (2002), violated the Minnesota Constitution‘s equal protection guarantees.
+It did so by denying jail credit to extended jurisdiction juveniles for time served in custody.

 Minnesota constitutional defenses: Liberty for all

-So defense attorneys, courts, and juries can use Minnesota constitutional defenses to define and protect the Liberty interests of us all.
+So defense attorneys, courts, and juries can all use Minnesota constitutional defenses to protect the Liberty interests of us all.